Her Haunted Heart

 “What do you mean, cursed?”
 Tobe had asked, trying to conceal his excitement.

 Mrs. Waters had scooped Kirk, a brown and gray marbled tabby with a white belly and mismatched socks, onto her lap and scratched him behind his ears.
 “I mean exactly that.
 The ground it was built upon was drenched in blood, and people have died since the day the first nail was hammered.
-The Sazeracs used to be a large and prosperous family.
-Ten members of the clan lived in that house at one time.
+The Sazaracs used to be a large and prosperous family.
+Ten members of the clan lived in that house at one time, along with heaven knows how many children.
 The house picked them off one by one.
 And now Cecile is the last.”

 But two months ago, Tobe achieved successful entry with honesty.
 He told the old woman that he’d fallen in love with her house and would love to see the inside, even if it was only the foyer.